THIN PLACES TRAVEL

 FOLLOWING THE SAINTS: A CELTIC CHRISTIANITY TOUR (September 7-21, 2013)

 A two-week tour of Celtic Christian sites in Ireland, Scotland, and northern England.
 Begins in Dublin and ends in Edinburgh.
+This tour was repeated in October of 2015.

 ENGLAND TERM REUNION TOUR (June 14-27, 2012)